jamie-brannan/hundred-days-swift/19__consolidationVi/d059__notes.md

 >Project 13 was a trivial application if you look solely at the amount of code we had to write, but it’s remarkable behind the scenes thanks to the power of Core Images.
 Modern iPhones have extraordinary CPU and GPU hardware, and Core Image uses them both to the full so that advanced image transformations can happen in real time – if you didn’t try project 13 on a real device, you really ought to if only to marvel at how incredibly fast it is!
 >
+>You also met `UIKit`’s animation framework for the first time, which is a _wrapper_ on top of another of Apple’s cornerstone frameworks: Core Animation.

+Had to check what the definition of wrapper is here.

->You also met UIKit’s animation framework for the first time, which is a wrapper on top of another of Apple’s cornerstone frameworks: Core Animation.
-This is a particularly useful framework to get familiar with because of its simplicity: you tell it what you want (“move this view to position X/Y”) then tell it a duration (“move it over three seconds”), and Core Animation figures out what each individual frame looks like.
+>This is a particularly useful framework to get familiar with because of its simplicity: you tell it what you want (“move this view to position X/Y”) then tell it a duration (“move it over three seconds”), and Core Animation figures out what each individual frame looks like.
 >
 >Here are just some of the other things you’ve now learned:
 >